containerstack/docker-bitbucket/readme.md

 Go to [Branches](https://github.com/remonlam/docker-Bitbucket/branches) to see all different builds that are available.

-## Use the Automated Build image for a TEST deployment;
+## Use the Automated Build image for a TEST deployment

 To quickly get started running a Bitbucket instance, use the following command:
 ```bash